nib-edit/nib/packages/docs/Introduction/Readme.md

-Nib is an simple, elegant and light-weight text editor.
+Nib is a simple, elegant and light-weight text editor.

 ```js
 <TopBar />